angelolab/ark-analysis/docs/_rtd/windows_setup.md

 Go to [Docker for Windows install](https://docs.docker.com/desktop/windows/install) to download `Docker Desktop`.

 Open the shortcut (which should be added to your Desktop after installation) and open `Docker Desktop`.
-If the engine starts up successfully Docker has been configured.
+If the engine starts up successfully, Docker has been configured.
 Note that the engine may take a while to setup properly.

 ### Setting up the repo